LBHackney-IT/council-tax-bill-plan-b/README.md

 It will then show you the accounts available to you.

 2. Select to use the `ProductionAPIs` account
-3. Enter a name for the CLI profile e.g. `hackney-dev`
+3. Enter a name for the CLI profile e.g. `hackney-ctb-prod`
 4. Verify the profile by listing AWS S3 buckets
 ```
-$ aws s3 ls --profile hackney-dev
+$ aws s3 ls --profile hackney-ctb-prod
 ```

-You can set a default AWS profile so you don't have to use `--profile` all the time by adding `export AWS_PROFILE=hackney-dev` to your `.zshrc` for example.
+You can set a default AWS profile so you don't have to use `--profile` all the time by adding `export AWS_PROFILE=hackney-ctb-prod` to your `.zshrc` for example.

 ## Usage